LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection: Experiments

 \subsection{Dataset}

 YawDD~\cite{abtahi2014yawdd} is a comprehensive collection of video data aimed at facilitating research in driver fatigue detection.
+It consists of diverse video sequences capturing normal, yawning and talking behaviors, featuring varied lighting conditions, two angles, and different participant demographics to simulate real-world driving scenarios.
+There are eight scenarios in the dataset, according to the male/female with/without glasses filmed from the mirror/dash of the car.
+Note that there is another dataset NTHU-DDD~\cite{weng2017driver}, which is not publicly available.

 Since LiteFat feeds on videos instead of frames, all videos in YawDD are divided into video clips containing only one action, and we cut all YawDD data into video clips within 5 seconds.
-We relabeled all video clips, and the labels of all frames are the same, which is classified as normal, talking, and yawning.
+We relabeled all video clips, and the labels of all frames are the same, which is classified as normal (N), talking (T), and yawning (Y).
 Note that the videos labeled as talking also include instances where the driver turns their head and their eyes are not looking straight ahead.
 We treat these videos as an abnormal state of distracted driving.
-Therefore, the comparative experiment of yawning detection is a binary classification task (i.e., yawning and normal), while all ablation experiments are based on a three-class classification.
+Therefore, the comparative experiment of yawning detection is a binary classification task (i.e., yawning and normal), while all ablation experiments are based on a three-class classification, namely normal, yawning, and talking.
 This means that our model can not only detect driver fatigue but also identify when the driver is distracted.
 In actual system deployment, different levels of warnings can be given based on the type of abnormality.